rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M18_Integration_between_Azure_DevOps_and_Teams.md

 1. In the Microsoft Teams window, in the lower left corner, click the **Apps** icon.
 This will open the **Apps** pane.
 1. On the **Apps** pane, in the **Search all apps** textbox, type **Azure Boards** and, in the list of apps, click **Azure Boards**.
+1. Click **Add**, again go to **Apps**, in the **Search all apps** textbox, type **Azure Boards** and, in the list of apps, click **Azure Boards**.
 1. Click the down facing arrowhead directly to the right of the **Open** button and, in the dropdown list, click the **Add to a team** entry.
 1. On the **Set up Azure boards for a team** panel, in the **Search** text box, type **Tailwind Traders**, in the list of results, select the **Tailwind Traders > General** entry, and click **Set up a bot**.
-1. In the list of posts in the **General** channel of the **Tailwind Traders** team, select the post titled **Azure Boards**, press the **Enter** key, and review additional messages posted by the bot:
+1. In the list of posts in the **General** channel of the **Tailwind Traders** team, select the post titled **Azure Boards**, review messages posted by the bot:

     ```
-    Here are some of the things you can do:
-    link [project url] - Link to a project to create work items and receive notifications
-    subscriptions - Add or remove subscriptions for this channel
-    addAreapath [area path] - Add an area path from your project to this channel
+    👋  Hi!
+Let's get started with Azure Boards.
-    signin - Sign in to your Azure Boards account
+    Sign in to your Azure Boards account with: @Azure Boards signin
-    signout - Sign out from your Azure Boards account
-    unlink - Unlink a project from this channel
-    feedback - Report a problem or suggest a feature
+    To see what else you can do, type @Azure Boards help
     To know more see documentation.
     ```
-1. Open **New conversation** and post: ´@Azure Boards signin´.
-Follow the steps to make sure you have access to the Azure DevOps organizations.
-1. Copy the url of your Azure DevOps **Tailwind Traders** project.
-Example: https://dev.azure.com/myorg/myproject .
-Open **New conversation** in the Teams channel and post: ´@Azure Boards link https://dev.azure.com/myorg/myproject ´.
-Review message:
+1. Open **New conversation** and click on **Azure Boards** icon in the chat menu it will popup **Azure boards** window, then click on sign in.
+Sign with the credentials provided in environmental details page. click **Accept** to accept the permission requests for accessing your Azure DevOps subscription.
+1. In the same **Azure Boards** window click on **Setup** and in the popup window select your organization and project **Tailwind Traders** then click on continue.
+Once it is completed you will get the following response in General tab:

     ```
     NAME has linked this channel to project  Tailwind Traders.
 Create work items using @Azure Boards create.
     To monitor work items, please add subscription
     Add subscription
     ```